Squall Leonhart: Creation

 While previous games in the Final Fantasy franchise involved an ensemble cast, for Final Fantasy VIII the Square staff decided to create a story centered around a hero and the heroine according to director Yoshinori Kitase.
 The rest of the characters were created to support the relationship between the duo.
-When asked about what is one thing Kitase would change about the game, he mentioned the FH concert where Rinoa Heartily mocks Squall by mimicking his mannerisms and he raises his hand at her and she dodges.
+When asked about what is one thing Kitase would change about the game, he mentioned the FH concert where Rinoa Heartily mocks Squall by mimicking his mannerisms and she dodges after he raises his hand at her.
 Writer Kasushige Nojima was against this action, claiming a man should not hit a girl.
 Square's Hiroki Chiba said the scene in which Squall and Rinoa embrace in space is his favorite in the Final Fantasy franchise due to the use of Faye Wong's song "Eyes On Me" in the background and because he had to adjust every frame to make the scene work.

 The first illustration of Squall was used to create the world around him.
 The game's logo that depicted Squall embracing Rinoa was left open for interpretation by players.
-After Nojima created the scenario, Nomura created the game's introduction movie mostly on his own which left a major positive reaction on the Square staff.
-In Final Fantasy VIII Nojima wanted to give players insight into Squall's thoughts in contrast to VII, which encouraged players to speculate on them.
+After Nojima created the scenario, Nomura created the game's introduction movie mostly on his own, which left a major positive reaction on the Square staff.
+In Final Fantasy VIII, Nojima wanted to give players insight into Squall's thoughts in contrast to VII, which encouraged players to speculate on them.
 According to Nojima, the development staff made Squall "cool".
-In the video game it is implied the character Laguna Loire is Squall's father but Square Enix has never confirmed this idea.
+In the game, it is implied the character Laguna Loire is Squall's father, but Square Enix has never confirmed this idea.
 Nomura designed Squall to contrast with Laguna; while Laguna is seen as a friendly man, Squall is distant and silent.
-The staff found this problematic and thus Squall was given a character arc of him opening up to others to make the story easier to make fitting for a lone wolf.
-While at first these two characters' stories run parallel, they would ultimately clashed as conceptualized by Nomura.
+The staff found this problematic, and thus Squall was given a character arc of him opening up to others to make the story easier to make fitting for a lone wolf.
+While at first the characters' stories run parallel, they would ultimately clash as conceptualized by Nomura.

 In the original Japanese game, Squall has a tendency to respond negatively to other characters' comments by using sarcastic remarks like "well, excuse me".
-In the English localization this was turned into a catchphrase known as "whatever".
+In the English localization, this was turned into the catchphrase "whatever".